 In 1973, the first issue of the History of Anthropology Newsletter opened with a statement of purpose from the editorial committee, called “Prospects and Problems,” by George Stocking.
 The editors were self-consciously defining and claiming a field.
 They let loose with territorial metaphors: occupation, soil, furrows, forays.
 Now, as we continue our relaunch of HAN, we return to this 40-year-old manifesto as a starting point for thinking about the past, present, and future of the field.

 The 1973 essay noted a sense of disciplinary crisis as a spur to growth; it asked whether this history should be done by anthropologists, intellectual historians on “one-book forays,” by “anthropologists manqué,” or by a new generation of interdisciplinarians; it announced the need for “landmarks” including lists of archival holdings, bibliographic aids, research in progress, recent publications—which HAN would provide.
 It ended with a call for participation from readers.

-We are planning to extend this discussion with further reflections in the months ahead.
-For now we encourage HAN readers and subscribers to make use of the comments section to respond to individual pieces, or to the section as a whole.
+We encourage HAN readers and subscribers to make use of the comments section to respond to individual pieces, or to the section as a whole.
 Dig in and leave a mark.